zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture1.png)

-- Once you’ve downloaded eclipse, extract the zip file and install.
+- Once you’ve downloaded eclipse, extract the zip file and install. ***Note:*** If you encounter an error when extracting Eclipse due to a "Path name too long" error on Windows, there are solutions that can be found by performing an internet search on the error to change the Windows allowed file length.
+Also, we have found that using the open source [7-zip](http://www.7-zip.org/download.html) tool can help overcome the file length errors encountered by the default windows zip file extraction tools.

 ### **Step 15**: Optionally Configure Proxies (if behind a firewall)